bootstrap-vue/bootstrap-vue/src/components/form-textarea/README.md

 <!-- b-form-textarea-auto-height.vue -->
 ```

+#### Auto height implementation note

+Auto-height works by computing the resulting height via CSS queries, hence the input has to be in
+document (DOM) and visible (not hidden via `display: none`).
+Initial height is computed on mount.
+If
+the `b-form-text-area` is visually hidden on mount, the auto height cannot be computed.
+In situations
+where the text area may initially be hidden visually (i.e. in non-lazy `b-tab` components or non-lazy
+static `b-modal`), you may want to use `v-if` to delay mouting (lazy mount) of `b-form-textarea` until
+it's visually hidden parent is shown.

 ## Contextual states

 Bootstrap includes validation styles for `valid` and `invalid` states on most form controls.